Frequently Asked Questions

 We work with insurance companies as an out-of-network provider.
 The way this works is you would pay for your session at time of service, and we would provide you with a service receipt to submit to your insurance company for reimbursement according to your policy’s coverage.
-We find that many of our clients who seek reimbursement do receive a portion back, with some receiving as much as 50-80% of the session fee.
-As every policy is different, please contact your insurance company with questions regarding your specific coverage.
+We find that many of our clients who seek reimbursement do receive a portion back; however, as every policy is different, please contact your insurance company with questions regarding your specific coverage.

 We are able to accept Flexible Spending Account or Health Savings Account cards as payment for counseling sessions.
 If you choose to pay using this method, please let your counselor know if you need a service receipt.

 We are unfortunately unable to contract with EAPs at this time.

 - How long are the counseling sessions?

 A standard counseling session lasts 50 minutes, and a play therapy session lasts 45 minutes.
 Intake sessions are often 75 minutes.
 Sometimes you and your counselor may agree to schedule a session that is longer or shorter than the standard length.
 The fees for such sessions will be prorated according to the standard session fee.

 - How often would I meet with my counselor?